 Using the waste product creates additional jobs and funding for education.
 It is exported by the Fair Trade Company and sold to us by a German Eco company so all the instructions are in German which is great if you want to practice your language skills but we’ve added translation to it to make life easier for you.

 It’s dead simple and hardly needs any instruction though really.
 Simply put the block (or blocks) in a suitable container and add about 6 litres of water per block.
 Leave to stand for 20 – 30 minutes, during which time it will expand to around 7 or 8 times its size.
 Crumble the Kokoblock and add a little more water as necessary.
+Have a look at our little slide-show here to see how easy and fun it is to make!

 It will produce around 9 litres of peat-free potting compost.
 Note that this is approximate since the product is made in the highly humid conditions that prevail in Sri Lanka so it is difficult to account for varying levels of moisture in the product, however it is pressed with great force then dried out so a small 750 gram block magically expands to 9 litres of compost.
 It’s quite good fun just making it, and of course means you don’t have to lug great heavy bags of compost from the garden centre.
 And have you ever tried buying peat free compost?
 If it doesn’t say “peat-free” then it almost certainly isn’t.
 And if it says “low peat” look at the small print – it can still contain a surprisingly high proportion of peat.